 This game is far less taxing than your average platformer.
 This goes doubly so when talking about a game like Crash Bandicoot.

 Much like LittleBigPlanet was created as a pseudo tech demo for the PlayStation 3, Sackboy: A Big Adventure does the same thing for the PS5.
+It shows off the capabilities of the platform perfectly and stands out as one of the best platforming experiences, hands down.

 Let’s start off with the most striking thing about Cuphead; its art style.
 Every frame of Cuphead’s gameplay is hand-drawn, making the style all but timeless.